 Rabbits are very social animals who are happier, healthier and live long if they have a mate.
-It is true that rabbits can “bond” with a dog or cat, but it is much better for them to bond with their own kind.
+It’s true that rabbits can bond with a dog or cat, but it’s healthier to bond with their own kind.

 Rabbits are crepuscular, which means they are most active in the early morning and evenings.
 Dogs and cats are nocturnal or diurnal, this means they won’t be spending all of their time together.
 So if you’re able to, bond your rabbit with one of its kind.

 I, unfortunately, have not been able to keep another rabbit at home for Cooper to bond with.
-I did try, however, she was a lion head mix and her fur got me extremely sick because I suffer from asthma.
-Eventually in the future I’ll give it another try, but for now, I have to allow my lungs to heal.
+We tried, but having two rabbits at home made me ill due to the amount of fur as I suffer from asthma.
+Eventually I’ll give it another try, but for now, I have to allow my lungs to heal.

 Rabbits are picky just like us and it is likely for them to be less picky when being bonded at a young age.
 This however, does not mean that an older bun cannot be bonded.
 Senior rabbits are often very gentle with each other, seeming to want a quiet companion with whom to share their lives with.

 Ideally, both rabbits should be close to the same size and age; not that they care, but it will be less likely that they hurt each other during squabbles that usually accompany introductions.
 The most natural pairing of two rabbits is done with a neutered male, and a spayed female.
 It can be difficult to pair them when one is altered and the other isn’t, it can be done but it will take a lot of time and patience.
 The hormonal needs are too different so this will cause some issues.

 Start with two crates, one for each rabbit.
 Put them next to each other, with two or three inches separating them at first, so they can’t bite each other’s noses through the sides of the crates.
 (This is an ideal setup if one of the rabbits has just been spayed or neutered.
 The two can be next to each other throughout the healing period.)